 LUCI is headquartered in Nashville and made in Denver.

->

-> LUCI is already being used by riders in multiple states, with more coming soon.
-We will begin filling U.S. customer orders for LUCI in the third quarter of 2020.
+LUCI is already being used by riders in multiple states, with more coming soon.
+We will begin filling U.S. customer orders for LUCI in the fourth quarter of 2020.

->

-> LUCI is available for pre-order for Permobil M3, M5, F3 and Quantum Edge power chair riders.
+LUCI is available for pre-order for Permobil M3, M5, F3 and Quantum Edge power chair riders.
 If you use a different model of power wheelchair, please sign up on our waiting list so we can keep you updated and inform you when LUCI is available for your wheelchair.

 The current MSRP is $8,445, which includes installation, hardware, software and over-the-air updates.
 Financing is available at the time of purchase through Care Credit.
 Click here for more information.

 Here’s the thing: If you have private insurance, or workman’s comp, please ask your clinician to write a prescription for LUCI documenting the “medical necessity” of the product.
 Since we’re new to the world, insurance companies are not yet aware of the vast medical and financial benefits LUCI can provide.
 We are confident these benefits will be recognized over time as more and more prescriptions and letters of medical necessity are written.

 We are working hard to make LUCI accessible and affordable for everyone.

 At this point, we are not certain of any type of insurance coverage.
 We are new to the world and insurance companies are not yet aware of the vast medical and financial benefits.
 We are confident these benefits will be recognized over time as more and more prescriptions and supporting documentation are provided.
 If you have medical insurance or workers’ comp, please obtain a prescription and ask both your ordering practitioner and your clinical seating specialist to document the medical need of the product.
 As always, they should focus on your individual activities of daily living and how LUCI will benefit you.